clusterlink-net/clusterlink/website/content/en/docs/concepts/sites.md

  (e.g., when running in KIND clusters during development) and a `LoadBalancer` Service would be used in Cloud based deployments.
 These can be automatically configured and created via the [operator CRD]{{< ref "#deploy-clusterlink-via-the-operator-and-clusterlink-crd" >}}.
- Not having any gateways is an error and will be reported in the `Peer`'s Status.
+ Not having any gateways is an error and will be reported in the Peer's Status.
- In addition, the Status could display additional Peer conditions, such a `Reachable` (or `Seen`) indicating whether the peer is currently reachable, and the last time it successfully responded to heartbeats.
+ In addition, the Status section includes other useful attributes, such a `Reachable` (or `Seen`) indicating whether the Peer is currently reachable, the last time it successfully responded to heartbeats, etc.

-{{% expand summary="Example Peer CRD" %}}
+{{% expand summary="Example YAML for `kubectl apply -f <peer_file>`" %}}
 {{< readfile file="/static/files/peer_crd_sample.yaml" code="true" lang="yaml" >}}
 {{% /expand %}}

 ## Related tasks

-Once a `Site` has been created and initialized with the ClusterLink control and data planes as well as one or more remote `Peer`s, you can proceed with configuring [services]({{< ref "services" >}}) and [policies]({{< ref "policies" >}}).
+Once a Site has been created and initialized with the ClusterLink control and data planes as well as one or more remote Peers, you can proceed with configuring [services]({{< ref "services" >}}) and [policies]({{< ref "policies" >}}).
  For a complete end to end use case, refer to [iperf toturial]({{< ref "iperf" >}}).